-Special thanks to my mother, Hasibe Halise Sayın who acted as a light to guide me through my life.
+Thanks to my mother, Hasibe Halise Sayın who acted as a light to guide me through my life.
 She is my friend, my co-worker, my all.

-Thanks to my father Adnan Sayın and my grandmother Cevheret Çeltikcilioğlu, their sprits were all around me and they will always guide me.
-Praying for them all the time.
+Thanks to my father Adnan Sayın and my grandmother Cevheret Çeltikcilioğlu, their sprits were all around me.
+I'm really grateful to Kamran İnan for his support during my educational career and for his guidance to improve my vision.

-In the end I would like to thank Prof. Dr. Hasan Dağ and Işil Yenidoğan.
+In the end I would like to thank Prof. Dr. Hasan Dağ and Işıl Yenidoğan.
 They are the only reason for me to study the field of Data Mining.
 They let me in to their Data Mining Group and gave great contributions and also thanks to Assistant Professor Songül Albayrak for teaching me the Introduction to Data Mining course and for all her help in Data Mining conference papers.